-Set in the heart of the Forest of Dean, Cannop Ponds is a firm favourite for families as part of the child-friendly cycle trail.
+Set in the heart of the Forest of Dean, Cannop Ponds is a firm favourite for families with bikes, as part of the child-friendly cycle trail.
 Daredevils can also get their fix by taking on the famous Downhill Trail or head off the tracks for a hair-raising thrill.

 With wrap-around views of the breathtaking lakes at South Cerney, cyclists can choose from plenty of routes for a flat bike ride.
 Leading from the lakes down picture-perfect country lanes, this is a great place to explore the Cotswold countryside on two wheels.

-Bikers can spot the grand Tewkesbury Abbey towering over the market town as they pedal alongside the River Severn.
+Bikers can spot the Tewkesbury Abbey towering over the market town as they pedal alongside the River Severn.
 Promising plenty of places to stop for a rest and admire the views, cyclists can take their time along this leisurely route.

 Perfect for kids, Gloucester Park promises a large stretch of space to practice pedalling on their first bikes, while daredevils and older bikers can try out tricks on the ramps.

-Muse over the stunning lake, woodland and farm with a picture-perfect bike ride through the impressive Miserden Estate near Stroud.
+Muse over the stunning lake, woodland and farm with a picture-perfect bike ride through the impressive Miserden Estate, near Stroud.
 Boasting glorious views of the Golden Valley, cyclists can even take a well-earned pit stop at The Garden Café.

 Set in the heart of the Forest of Dean, Beechenhurst is a great place to start a family bike ride.
-A whole host of fairly flat routes make it the perfect choice for younger ones; while more experienced riders can enjoy exploring the off-road terrain.
+A whole host of fairly flat routes make it the perfect choice for younger ones, while more experienced riders can enjoy exploring the off-road terrain.

-If family trails are too tame for you, then head to Flyup 417 Bike Park near Cheltenham for the ultimate thrill.
+If family trails are too tame for you, then head to Flyup 417 Bike Park near Gloucester for the ultimate thrill.
 With trails for all levels of ability, bikers can take on devilishly deep drops and impressive jumps.

 Starting off in the Cotswold hot spot of Bourton-on-the-Water, take in the chocolate-box cottages and explore quaint villages along the way on this stunning cycle ride that also passes through nearby villages of Upper Slaughter and Guiting Power.

-Friday 29 September 2017
+Friday 29 May 2020